paparaeluiza/paparaeluiza.github.io/_posts/epitome/2015-12-10-last-month.md

 How I end this experience, is by reviewing all the activities I took part in and all the wisdom I gather.
 I laughed and I danced, I got scared and I got confused, I made new friends and I opened new doors.

-Now is time for the Spinning Intern to write her BA project and after that she may day dream as much she desires about her future blogging "career". :trollface: This is my last reflection exercise until I will be back in the game.
+Now is time for the Spinning Intern to write her BA project and after that she may day dream as much she desires about her future blogging "career". :trollface: This is my last reflection exercise until I will be back...

 I would like to thank to all my friends who fallowed my journey and read my posts and to my colleagues from  <a href="http://www.spinderihallerne.dk/forside/" target="_blank">Spinderihallerne</a>.